tobyclh/UnityCNTK/README.md

 ### Technical Background
 This section is dedicated for those who want to understand the models that come with this problem.

+### FAQ
+0. What is CNTK
+    Cognitive Toolkit from Microsoft, wonderful open source Deep learning framework.
+    Awesome if you care about accuracy, speed and crossplatform support.
+Here is a [writeup](https:// somewriteup.org) that compares CNTK with some other platforms.

+1. Will I be able to train my XXXX network with this addon?
+    No.
+    As of 6/2017, Microsoft only provides Evaluation library in C#, which is why we do NOT have training in C#, this won't change unless Microsoft exposes more API in C#.
+    However, we do provide data exporting scripts that can help you export data gathered from Unity to train in C++ / Python.

+2. Does this interface support XXX network trained in other framework like tensorflow etc?
+    No directly, all models have to be in CNTK format.
+    However, Microsoft does provide some very well known pretrained network in such format, like VGG-19 etc, and we have a downloader just for that :)
+    There are also easy way that you can convert some models from other script to CNTK format.

+3. Is legacy models (CNTK V1 Model from brainscript) supported?
+    Yes!
+We do support both CNTK models V1 and V2.

+4. Can I achieve